matijaoe/modern-javascript-snippets/README.md

 ## Setup
 The following is not mandatory, but could provide a nicer experience.
 Test them out and see what works best for you.

-Find it in user settings, or edit the settings.json directly:
+Look for it in user settings, or edit the settings.json directly:
 ```jsonc
 // Tab complete snippets when their prefix match.
 Works best when 'quickSuggestions' aren't enabled.
 "editor.tabCompletion": "onlySnippets"